tronprotocol/documentation-en/docs/mechanism-algorithm/shielded-TRC20-contract.md

 The technical implementation is based on zk-SNARK(Zero-Knowledge Succinct Non-Interactive Argument of Knowledge) proof system, which is secure and efficient.

+### Contract Deployment

+1. Use `deployContract` method in the wallet-cli to deploy the TRC-20 contract.

+2. Use the `deployContract` method to deploy the shielded TRC-20 contract.
+The shielded TRC-20 contract will bind the TRC-20 contract.
+The `scalingFactor` is also specified when deploying the the shielded TRC-20 contract.
+For more details about `scalingFactor`, please refer [TIP-135](https://github.com/tronprotocol/tips/blob/master/tip-135.md).

 ### Usage Guide

 1.&nbsp;The sender needs to create an ordianry account by api.
 The account is used to trigger the shielded TRC-20 contract, so it should has some trx to pay the transaction fee.